Ephreaym/Bot-Script/README.md

 3.)
 You can now host a game with bots enabled!
 Make sure to either host a CTF map or enable teams for arena.
 The game will crash without teams enabled.

-You can change settings in game (altering the settings in the code directly is not advised).
+You can change settings in game through chat (altering the settings in the code directly is not advised).

 server spawn red/blue war/con/wiz